alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 ## Consistent use of 'Total users'

-This guide is written to support design insight and decision-making.
-For this purpose, absolute figures matter less than relative differences and consistent comparison across reports.
+This guide focuses on identifying patterns and differences in behaviour, rather than reporting exact audience sizes.

-For that reason, **Total users** is used as the default metric throughout most examples.
+For that reason, **Total users** is used as the default metric in most examples.

-Google defines Total users as "the number of unique users who triggered any event in the specified date range".
-While this does not produce perfectly precise counts in all contexts, it is stable and comparable, making it well suited to understanding proportions and patterns in user behaviour.
+Google defines Total users as the number of unique users who triggered any event during the selected date range.

+It is not a perfectly precise measure in every context, but it is consistent and comparable.
+This makes it useful for understanding relative differences between pages, journeys or user groups.

 Different metrics answer different questions.
-However, using a consistent metric across similar explorations supports meaningful comparison.
+However, using a consistent metric across similar explorations makes comparisons clearer and easier to interpret.

 ## Filters and segments